-With two-thirds of the adult population having received at least one dose, Ontarians have been provided with a strong level of protection against COVID-19.
-Now, the province is accelerating second doses for all Ontarians.
-While the interval between first and second doses can be up to 16 weeks, Ontario will begin to offer second dose appointments at an earlier interval of four weeks or later based on availability of vaccines.
+While the interval between first and second doses can be up to 16 weeks, Ontario is offering second dose appointments at an earlier interval of four weeks or later based on availability of vaccines.

-The following is an anticipated schedule for eligibility to book a second dose appointment based on confirmed supply.
+The following is a schedule for eligibility to book a second dose appointment based on confirmed supply.

 How can Ontarians book their second dose appointment?